kivS/nginx-project-linker/README.md

 # Nginx project Linker

-- Create dymbolic link for your project's nginx configuration file
+- Utility tool to create dymbolic link for your project's nginx configuration file for deployment